LanCorC/LiveBoard/README.md

 <!-- LICENSE -->
 ## License

-This project's software code is distributed with the MIT License.
+This project's software is distributed with the MIT License.
 See `LICENSE.txt` for more information.

 Images and symbols used in this project are not my own, and may be subject to copyright and other restrictions.